 1/2 teaspoon salt

 - Soak the seeds two hours before starting the process.
-Drain the soaked seeds well.
+Drain the soaked seeds well, pressing out as much liquid as possible with the back of a sturdy spoon.

 - Mixed the drained seeds with the almond meal; let stand 5 minutes.